dreamcatcher-tech/network/Inbox/2023-11-15 1308 making a heroku dreamcatcher.md

 `https://platform.openai.com/playground?assistant=${run.assistant_id}&mode=assistant&thread=${run.thread_id}`

-Use meta on threads to add chainIds and paths.
+Use meta on threads to add chainIds and paths, so we can look them up in reverse.
+Maybe could store the whole block there.